A practical guide to Jira Service Management AI (2026)

 Frequently asked questions

-No, all Jira Service Management AI features are currently Cloud-only.
-To utilize them, organizations on Jira Data Center would first need to undergo a full-scale cloud migration, which can be a significant undertaking.
+Currently, Jira Service Management AI features are Cloud-only.
+To utilize them, organizations on Jira Data Center can undergo a cloud migration, which moves them to Atlassian's most modern and feature-rich infrastructure.

 Share this post